Article

 Both frameworks and choose what suits your organization

 With the rise of Agile working, we see that many organizations are abandoning more traditional forms of management and fully embracing a single solution for all their IT challenges.
-In my opinion, this is akin to throwing the baby out with the bathwater.
+This is akin to throwing the baby out with the bathwater.
 The key is to choose the right approach for the right problem.
-It is important to find a balance between Time to Market and risk control.
+It is important to find a balance between time to market and risk control.
 Agile working does not render ITIL obsolete; it primarily offers a different perspective.
 Both frameworks, Agile and ITIL, help gain insight and, in this way, provide added value for the organization to make an informed choice, ultimately keeping us as customers satisfied.

 Want to know more?

-Did you know that Highberg has an Agile Guild?
-This Guild deals with issues at the intersection of Agile and other themes such as Security & Privacy, Architecture, Governance, and Procurement.
-If you want to learn more about how Agile relates to these themes, check out our Agile Guild page.
+Highberg has an Agile Guild.
+This Guild deals with issues at the intersection of Agile and other themes such as Security and Privacy, Architecture, Governance, and Procurement.
+For more information about how Agile relates to these themes, get in touch with Pim Schouten.